ireinhart/docker-localmail/README.md

 # docker-localmail

-To provide the SMTP and IMAP server this image use hoodiecrow.
+To provide the SMTP and IMAP server this image use hoodiecrow-imap from [andris9.github.io/hoodiecrow](http://andris9.github.io/hoodiecrow).

 ## issues